Rishikant181/Rettiwt-API/README.md

 -   The API_KEY that we generated, is a very sensitive information and provides all access to the Twitter account.
 Therefore, it is generally recommended to store it as an environment variable and use it from there.

+-   The given example above uses 'user' authentication by using an API_KEY generated from the Twitter account.

 -   It's also possible to use this package without using a Twitter account, by omitting the 'apiKey' parameter in the config object.
-However, in this case, functionality is limited to accessing only the following resources:
+However, in this case, 'guest' authentication is used.
-    -   Getting the details of a user (by username)
-    -   Getting the details of a tweet
-    -   Getting the tweet timeline of a user (only most recent 100 entries)

 ## The 'Rettiwt' class